ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-66. If he uses the following filter for the convolutional operation, what would be the resulting tensor after the application of the convolutional layer?
+Q. If he uses the following filter for the convolutional operation, what would be the resulting tensor after the application of the convolutional layer?
 <table align='center'>
   <tr>